 Mumbai-based Drums Food manufactures the Epigamia brand of Greek yogurt and the Hokey Pokey brand of premium ice cream.

-Founded in 2008 by Rohan Mirchandani, chef Ganesh Krishnamurthy and Uday Thakkar, Drums Food plans to use the funding to innovate and launch new flavours, initiate brand-building activities and increase production capacity.
+Founded in 2008 by Rohan Mirchandani, chef Ganesh Krishnamurthy and Uday Thakkar, Drums Food plans to use the capital towards acquiring talent, and investing in its supply chain and increasing production capacity.